 Q1: Are online master’s degrees respected by Minnesota employers?

-Q3: How can I manage work, family, and an online master’s program effectively?
+Q3: How can I balance work, family, and an online master’s program?

 Q4: Do online master’s programs in Minnesota lead to good job outcomes?

-Many online programs report high job placement rates.
-For instance, one University of Minnesota online MEd cohort saw a 97% full-time teaching placement within a year of graduation.
-That said, you should leverage the career resources of your university.
-Attend virtual networking events, engage with alumni groups, and complete any practicum or capstone experiences offered.
+Many programs report strong placement rates.
+For example, a University of Minnesota online MEd cohort achieved 97% full-time teaching placement within one year.
+Taking advantage of networking events, alumni connections, and practicum experiences can further improve outcomes.

-Q5: Can an online master’s from a Minnesota school qualify me for licensure or certification (such as teaching or counseling)?
+Q5: Can an online master’s qualify me for licensure or certification?